Dangerously Genre Savvy

 - Valentine from Kingsman: The Secret Service lampshades Bond Villain Stupidity and forgoes it by shooting Harry in the head.
 He brings up how stupid it would be for him to put the Explosive Leash implant in his own head or Gazelle's, hence why he did not do so.
 Instead of putting his Evil Plan into an easily hackable system, he connected it directly to his biometrics, meaning the only way to stop it was to go to him personally, and the plan could not be averted through external hacking.
 Lastly, rather than rely upon either his own satellite network or Gazelle's presumable murder of Eggsy before bringing his plan into action after losing a satellite, he piggybacked on an associate's nearby one instead to shorten the time span to the completion of the network needed and made sure to never lift his hand from the control providing the power for the Evil Plan until he was killed.
 His general canniness is explained as him being a big fan of Bond films and as such being very knowledgeable of what not to do for your evil plans.

 - From The Thing (1982), the...well, the Thing almost feels like it watched other horror movie monsters to avoid making common mistakes.
 It never reveals itself without a need or unless it's sure that it's alone with someone else, never draws unneeded attention to itself, attacks in the dark, and works to cast suspicion on others, particularly on people most threatening to it, creating even more paranoia than it already does by its very nature alone.
+It's even highly strategic about who it takes over, hitting the people who are the least suspected of any of them.

 - Voldemort from Harry Potter.
 He knows where to strike people to make it hurt, and while he is woefully ignorant of "certain kinds of magic", he still knows his ways.
 In Deathy Hallows, after Harry and his friends escape from Malfoy Manor with Bellatrix' wand, he instantly makes sure that the other Death Eaters know (or at least hear rumors) that she and some other Death Eaters are currently grounded and confined in the manor.
 He also makes sure it's known that her wand has been taken - so that anyone who may see Bellatrix walking around outside or having her wand would instantly be suspicious of her.
 Similarly, Voldemort makes sure to be told if anyone goes to the Lestrange vault in Gringotts, since he knows that the only reason someone would go in there is to retrieve the Horcrux he had put in there.